 Many times, people don't want to compromise any of the first 3 things, so guess what is left to compromise (quality).
 Then they complain that the software does not do what it's supposed to do.

 Recruiting agencies have margins, big margins.
 Recruiters will not even present a talented consultant to the company if the consultant's rate is going to eat their margin.
-They won't cut down their margin just to benefit the company that's in need of the top notch talent.
+They won't cut down their margin even if it benefits the company that's in need of the top notch talent.

 Recruiting agencies don't really care about their client's success if it goes against their financial goals or policies.